 You may be supported by some of the University of St Andrews' scholarships and bursaries.

-There has been no guidance published to date on the funding arrangements for EU students starting a course from 2020 onwards.
+There has been no guidance published to date on the funding arrangements for EU students starting a course from 2021 onwards.
 These pages will be updated as more information becomes available.
 In the meantime, you may wish to visit Universities UK’s Frequently Asked Questions or the University's Brexit advice.